Nichkohlas/Machine-Learning/README.md

 # Machine Learning

-This project explores **three core machine learning tasks** — Unsupervised Learning, Regression, and Classification — using real-world datasets from Kaggle.
+This project uses R Programming to explore **three core machine learning tasks** — Unsupervised Learning, Regression, and Classification — using real-world datasets from Kaggle.
 The goal was to **apply appropriate ML techniques**, analyze results, and provide actionable insights where appropriate.

 ---